The Man Who Let Deadly Snakes Bite Him 200 Times

 Wait… he wanted to be bitten?

-Most of us see a snake and immediately back away like it’s radioactive.
-But for Tim?
-Snakes aren’t scary, they’re a calling.
+Most of us see a snake and immediately back away like it’s radioactive slime with a hankering for human flesh.
+But for Tim, snakes aren’t scary, they’re a calling for something higher.

 After seeing how many people die every year from snakebites (the World Health Organization estimates 5.4 million snakebites annually, with 138,000 deaths), he wondered if there was another way.
 What if a person could build immunity?

-Instead of waiting for slow, species-specific antivenoms that may or may not be available in time…what if your own immune system could fight back?
+Instead of waiting for slow, species-specific antivenoms that may or may not be available in time he wondered what if your own immune system could fight back?

-So he started small: injecting himself with microscopic doses of snake venom, increasing gradually.
+So he started small by injecting himself with microscopic doses of snake venom, increasing gradually.
 Then came the live bites.

 Fast-forward 20 years, and Tim’s been bitten by everything from cobras to black mambas to taipans.
-His immune system?
-Basically a Marvel origin story at this point.
+His immune system is basically a Marvel origin story at this point.

 (Also…the dude keeps cobras in his garage.)